rawerner/hacknashville/README.md

 ---------------------
 A web application that connects Nashville's Women Technologists with young women in high school and college.

+###Quick MVC Design Points:
+- Mentee will create a profile and add interests.
+- Mentor will create profile and add skills and areas of expertise, and how many hours a week they can dedicate.
+- Mentees will be able to filter mentor list
+- Mentees will initiate contact with Mentors by “requesting mentorship”
+- Mentors can accept or decline a mentee request
+- Mentors must give a reason for declining a request
+- Mentors when accepting requests will need to select mentorship duration by number of weeks.
+- All communication will be driven by email (masking?) on our first iteration.

 Technology Stack
 ---------------------